iov-one/docs/docs/weave/design/02-transactionhandling.md

 ## Handler

-As mentioned above, we pass every `Tx` through a middleware stack to perform standard processing and checks on all transactions.
+As mentioned above, we pass every `Tx` through a middleware stack to perform standard processing and check on all transactions.
 However, only the `Tx` is validated, we need to pass the underlying message to the specific code to handle this action.

 We do so by taking inspiration from standard http Routers.
 Every message object must implement `Path()` , which returns a string used by the `Router` in order to find the proper `Handler`.
 The `Handler` is then responsible for processing any message type that is registered with it.